Reviving the Islamic Spirit

 Reviving the Islamic Spirit (RIS) is an annual Islamic conference typically held during the winter holiday season in Toronto, Ontario, Canada.

 The first conference was held in 2001, and has since become one of North America's largest Islamic conferences, alongside the ISNA convention in the United States.
 The conference has grown from 3,500 attendees in its first year to over 20,000 in 2011, making it the largest Islamic conference in Canada.
 Attendees and speakers attend from around the world, including the United States, Europe and the Middle East.
 In May 2010, RIS held its first American conference in Long Beach, California.

 Following the second U.S. edition at the Long Beach Convention Center on Memorial Day weekend the conference was discontinued.

 Overview

 The format of the conference typically consists of a series of lectures over three days, generally structured around a specific central theme.
 Each year distinguished speakers, including both Islamic scholars and non-Muslims, are invited to lecture based on the selected theme of the conference.
-Previous conference themes have included the life of the prophet Muhammad, Canadian-Muslim identity, and Islamic civilization.
+Previous conference themes have included the life of the Islamic prophet Muhammad, Canadian-Muslim identity, and Islamic civilization.